Devni Mori: Viharas

+The excavation in 1960 revealed two viharas designed in Chatushala (quadrangular) layout.
 Devni Mori has a specific construction pattern for a monastery, with an image shrine built opposite the entrance.
 This kind of arrangement was initiated in northwestern sites such as Kalawan (in the Taxila area) or Dharmarajika.
 It is thought that this architectural pattern then became the prototype for the later development of monasteries with shrines in Devni Mori, Ajanta, Aurangabad, Ellora, Nalanda, Ratnagiri, Odisha, and others.
 The viharas in Devni Mori were built from fired bricks.